Techno in Berlin: After the hype, the downfall? | DW | 01.07.2019

 Berlin is considered the mecca of free, untamed techno.
 But for how long?
 The clubs are taking a beating from big investors, gentrification and techno tourists.
 Politicians appear powerless to stop it.

 Every week, thousands of techno fans from all over the world flock to Berlin's legendary clubs.
 They come for the diverse venues, the quality of the music, the special free atmosphere.
-Yet Berlin club culture is increasingly coming under threat.
+Yet, 30 years after the techno scene awakened at the first Love Parade, Berlin club culture is increasingly coming under threat.

 Among those sounding a warning is one of the world's most prominent DJs and techno producers, Zak Khutoretsky, better known as DVS1.
 An American with Russian roots who considers Berlin to be his second home, Khutoretsky regularly performs at Berghain, still the most revered techno club in the world.
 But DVS1 sees a Berlin techno community now struggling for survival